 - Increased professional effectiveness through broadened understanding and interest in the fields of art and art education.

-The Track 1 Master of Science serves those students who have a bachelor’s degree and desire a master’s degree, but do not wish to pursue certification to teach art, or who already have certification to teach art and wish to further their education by pursuing a master’s degree.
+The MS Educational Studies serves those students who have a bachelor’s degree and desire a master’s degree, but do not wish to pursue certification to teach art, or who already have certification to teach art and wish to further their education by pursuing a master’s degree.
 In lieu of a traditional thesis, student may prepare an art exhibition of their artwork created during the program under the direction of the art and art education faculty.

 Course of Study